kriskbx/ryzentosh/README.md

 * Front panel mic (will never work)
 * Hyperkit (just use docker toolbox with VirtualBox)
-* DRM in Safari and TV
+* DRM in Safari and TV (DRM in Firefox/Chrome works fine)